Tesla's Musk says he sold 'enough stock'; slams California for 'overtaxation' | Business

 Tesla CEO Elon Musk said he had sold "enough stock" to reach his plan to sell 10% of his shares in the world's most valuable car company, according to an interview released on Tuesday.

 When asked whether he sold the stock because of the Twitter poll, he said he needed to exercise stock options that are expiring next year "no matter what."
-He also added that he sold an additional "incremental stock" to get near 10%.
-Out of the 13.5 million shares sold, 8.06 million were sold to pay taxes related to his options exercise.
+He added he sold additional "incremental stock" to get near 10%.
+Out of the 13.5 million shares sold, 8.06 million were sold to pay taxes related to his options exercise, according to Tesla's securities filings.

+Musk still has more than 3 million stock options which expire in August next year, which could prompt him to sell a portion of them to pay for taxes if he follows his previous sales patterns.
+On Sunday, he said on Twitter that he would pay more than $11 billion in taxes this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)